Patient Leaflet Updated 18-Sep-2025 | Janssen-Cilag Ltd (a Johnson & Johnson Company)

 Heart attack and strokes have been observed in a study in patients with psoriasis treated with Stelara.
 Your doctor will regularly check your risk factors for heart disease and stroke in order to ensure that they are appropriately treated.
 Seek medical attention right away if you develop chest pain, weakness or abnormal sensation on one side of your body, facial droop, or speech or visual abnormalities.

-Stelara is not recommended for use in children with psoriasis under 6 years of age, or for use in children under 18 years of age with psoriatic arthritis, Crohn’s disease, or ulcerative colitis because it has not been studied in this age group.
+Stelara is not recommended for use in children with psoriasis under 6 years of age, children with Crohn's disease who weigh less than 40 kg or for use in children under 18 years of age with psoriatic arthritis, or ulcerative colitis because it has not been studied in this age group.

 Tell your doctor or pharmacist: